gregriss/pw-generator/README.md

 ![Homepage](images/password-generator-home.png)

-If you accidentally select the wrong amount of characters or wish to start over, the series of prompts can be completed as many times as you wish!
+If you accidentally select the wrong amount of characters, you will be given an error message like the one below.
+Otherwise, if you wish to start over for any reason, the series of prompts can be completed as many times as you wish!

 ![Error Message](images/error-message.png)